 A travelling exhibition to promote the project and the history of the regiments has been created to tour libraries and museums.

-Volunteer and REME veteran, Sid Richardson, indexing the Surrey Regiment albums
+- Volunteer and REME veteran, the late Sid Richardson, indexing the Surrey Regiment albums